pub trait EndpointExt: IsEndpoint + Sized {

 - If

-is matched to the request, other.apply(cx)
+self is matched to the request, other.apply(cx)

-is not called and the future returned from self.apply(cx)
+is not called and the future returned from self.apply(cx) is

 immediately returned.